 Originally from Macon, GA, Caroline is the youngest of 5 kids and has 7 nephews and 2 nieces.
 She enjoys exploring the local food and music Tulsa has to offer, riding her bike, hiking Turkey Mountain and cooking fresh produce from the farmer's market.
-Her favorite restaurants are Smoke on Cherry and Chick-Fil-A.
+Her favorite restaurants are Amelia's and Chick-Fil-A.

 Ross has the privilege of serving students and families with pre-teen/teenagers at RiverOaks.
 His Vision Statement for our Student Ministry is "Christ.
 Life.
 Legacy.", which boils down to connecting students to Jesus Christ, His body of believers at RiverOaks, and their parents.
 His hope is that they will fall in love with God and His people, and walk a path which leaves a legacy that points to Jesus, not themselves.